visgl/luma.gl/docs/api-guide/rendering.md

 | `addressModeU`    | `clamp-to-edge` |
 | `addressModeV`    | `clamp-to-edge` |

-A `Framebuffer` is a container object that holds textures that will be used as render targets for `RenderPipeline`s.
-- one or more color textures
-- optionally a depth / stencil buffer

 An application can render into an (HTML or offscreen) canvas by obtaining a `Framebuffer` object from a `CanvasContext` using `canvasContext.getDefaultFramebuffer()`.